State Board of Education

 Erik M. Clemons — New Haven

 Erik M. Clemons was appointed to the Board by Governor Ned Lamont in June 2020.
-He was first appointed to the Board by Governor Dannel P. Malloy in 2016 and serves as Chair of the Academic Standards and Assessment Committee.
+He was first appointed to the Board by Governor Dannel P. Malloy in February 2016.
+He serves as Chair of the Board’s Academic Standards and Assessment Committee.
 Mr. Clemons is the founding chief executive officer and president of the Connecticut Center for Arts and Technology Inc. (ConnCAT), an organization that prepares youth and adults for educational and career advancement through after-school arts and job training programming in the areas of health sciences and culinary professions, and links adult learners with local corporate partners.
 Prior to that, Mr. Clemons served as the executive director of the Leadership, Education, and Athletics in Partnership, Inc. and as the director of career technical training for the New Haven Job Corps Center in New Haven.
-He is the Chair of the board of the Housing Authority of New Haven and is a member of the board of Connecticut Voices for Children.
+He is the chair of the board of the Housing Authority of New Haven and is a member of the board of Connecticut Voices for Children.
 Mr. Clemons received a B.S. degree in sociology from Southern Connecticut State University and a M.A. in theology and ethics from Hartford Seminary.
-Mr. Clemons’ term expires in February 2020.
+His term expires in February 2024.